Stacey - Class of 2020

 What was the greatest challenge you faced?
 How did you overcome it?

-The greatest challenge I faced was adapting to new curriculums every quarter.
-Being a first generation student, I did not start off college with the appropriate guidance and therefore I made many mistakes such as changing majors, failing classes, and having a hard time making friends.
+The greatest challenge I faced was adapting to the college life on my own.
+Being a first generation student, I did not start off college with the appropriate guidance and therefore I encountered many challenges such as changing majors, failing classes, and having a hard time with my social life.

 If you could go back in time 4 years ago, what would you tell your 18 year old self?
 If you could do-over, what would you do differently?